FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 -  **IO Signal Configuration**: The dropdown menu allows selection of DO0⁓DO7 options, CO0⁓CO7 options, End-DO0, End-DO1, and extended IO (Aux-DO0⁓Aux-DO127);

--  **Combined Command**: After selecting "IO Signal", under specific conditions, the "Welder Selection" and "Point Speed" configuration items are displayed, generating different program commands.
+-  **Combined Command**: After selecting "IO Signal", under specific conditions, the "Welder Selection" and "Point Speed" configuration items are displayed, generating different program commands.Additionally, the selection of welding process number has been added.
+Furthermore, the maximum time for arc start and arc end can be configured up to 10000ms.
+The weave number defaults to 0.
+If "Weave Start" is configured, the weave number can be selected.
+The IO button settings are consistent with the Weave Start settings.

 .. important::
    -  When the IO signal is configured as DO0~DO7 or CO0~CO7 (without "Arc Start" configured), the program adds SetDO; "Welder Selection" and "Point Speed" are hidden at this time.